Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jUhdgy_uAts.md

 ### Transcript

-> uh no epic reveal trailer there's going to be a reveal trailer same old demo
+> no epic reveal trailer there's going to be a reveal trailer same old demo